 Have you ever had someone ask to borrow something from you?
+Borrowing is a touchy topic because so many things can go wrong.
 It's essential to be aware of a few things, or you might risk your friendship or working relationship with the other person.

 Rules for the Borrower

 Being a borrower carries a tremendous amount of responsibility.
-You don't want to take advantage of someone's generosity in lending you whatever the item is, and you would never want to let that item create a wedge between you.
+You don't want to take advantage of someone's kindness and generosity in lending you whatever the item is, and you would never want to let that item create a wedge between you.

 Here are some basic etiquette guidelines for borrowing: